Jefferies slashes price target on Senseonics Holdings Inc. [SENS] – find out why.

-Senseonics Holdings Inc. [AMEX: SENS] traded at a high on 07/26/23, posting a 3.91 gain after which it closed the day’ session at $0.93.
-The company report on July 5, 2023 at 4:05 PM that Senseonics Announces Equity Grants To Employees Under Inducement Plan.

-Senseonics Holdings, Inc. (NYSE American: SENS), a medical technology company focused on the development and manufacturing of long-term, implantable continuous glucose monitoring (CGM) systems for people with diabetes, today announced that it had made equity grants to new employees under its 2019 Inducement Plan (the “Plan”) in accordance with NYSE American Company Guide Section 711(a).
+Senseonics Holdings, Inc. (NYSE-American: SENS), a medical technology company focused on the development and manufacturing of long-term, implantable continuous glucose monitoring (CGM) systems for people with diabetes, today announced that it plans to release its second quarter 2023 financial results after market close on Thursday, August 10, 2023.

 Top 5 AI Stocks to Buy for 2023